The Justice Reinvestment Coalition of Alameda County

 California Spends Six Times More On Prison Inmates Than On College Students

 California, for instance, spent $9.6 billion on prisons in 2011 but just $5.7 billion on higher education.
-The state spends $8,667 per student, per year compared to roughly $50,000 per inmate, per year.
-In the last 30 years, California has built 20 new prisons and just one new college campus.
+The state spends $8,667 per student annually compared to roughly $50,000 per inmate annually.
+In the last 30 years, California has built 20 new prisons and only one new college campus.

 In Alameda County, an estimated 375,000 people have a criminal record.